code-energy/teamspector/README.md

-# Teamspector
 Teamspector is a complex networks framework for experimenting with collaborative data.
 Currently it includes:

-- IMDb data extraction (`extract-imdbws`)
+- An IMDb data extraction tool,
-- IMDb data pre-processing.
+- IMDb data pre-processing scripts,
-- IMDb EDA.
+- An EDA notebook for IMDb data,
+- Scripts to build a social network from IMDb data, and to extract each movie's social and success metrics.

 # Getting Started

+## MongoDB
+Make sure MongoDB 4.x is installed and its daemon is running in your system.
+Do to it with Mac OS X and Macports,

+    $ sudo port install mongodb

+## Python
-Make sure you have all dependencies in `requirements.txt` installed.
-Installing dependencies into a dedicated python virtual environment is advised.
+Ensure you have all dependencies in `requirements.txt` installed in a dedicated python virtual environment.
+You can use `virtualenvwrapper` to create your virtual environment.
+To install it,

+    $ sudo pip install virtualenvwrapper
+    $ mkdir ~/.virtualenvs

+Then add these two lines to your `~/.profile` file:

+    export WORKON_HOME=~/.virtualenvs
+    source virtualenvwrapper.sh

+After you restart your shell session, `virtualenvwrapper` should be available.
+You can create a new virtual environment with

+    $ mkvirtualenv teamspector

+After the environment has been created, activate it

+    $ workon teamspector

+After the virtual environment is active, install the dependencies by running

+    (teamspector) $ pip install -r requirements.txt

+## Downloading and Pre-Processing Data
 First, download the IMDb data sources and extract it to a local MongoDB
 collection: